LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 }
 ```

 You can see that all but one of these is concerned with timing.
-Only the first `Schedule` overload is not—operators call this when they want to schedule work to run as soon as the scheduler will allow.
+Only the first `Schedule` overload is not, and operators call that when they want to schedule work to run as soon as the scheduler will allow.
 That's the overload used by `Range`.
 (Strictly speaking, `Range` interrogates the scheduler to find out whether it supports long-running operations, in which an operator can take temporary control of a thread for an extended period.
 It prefers to use that when it can because it tends to be more efficient than submitting work to the scheduler for every single item it wishes to produce.
 The `TaskPoolScheduler` does support long running operations, which explains the slightly surprising output we saw earlier, but the `CurrentThreadScheduler`, `Range`'s default choice, does not.
 So by default, `Range` will invoke that first `Schedule` overload once for each item it wishes to produce.)

 `Delay` uses the second overload.
 The exact implementation is quite complex (mainly because of how it catches up efficiently when a busy source causes it to fall behind) but in essence, each time a new item arrives into the `Delay` operator, it schedules a work item to run after the configured delay, so that it can supply that item to its subscriber with the expected time shift.

 Schedulers have to be responsible for managing time, because .NET has several different timer mechanisms, and the choice of timer is often determined by the context in which you want to handle a timer callback.
 Since schedulers determine the context in which work runs, that means they must also choose the timer type.
 For example, UI frameworks typically provide timers that invoke their callbacks in a context suitable for making updates to the user interface.
 Rx provides some UI-framework-specific schedulers that use these timers, but these would be inappropriate choices for other scenarios.
 So each scheduler uses a timer suitable for the context in which it is going to run work items.

 There's a useful upshot of this: because `IScheduler` provides an abstraction for timing-related details, it is possible to virtualize time.
 This is very useful for testing.
 If you look at the extensive test suite in the [Rx repository](https://github.com/dotnet/reactive) you will find that there are many tests that verify timing-related behaviour.
 If these ran in real-time, the test suite would take far too long to run, and would also be likely to produce the odd spurious failure, because background tasks running on the same machine as the tests will occasionally change the speed of execution in a way that might confuse the test.
 Instead, these tests use a specialized scheduler that provides complete control over the passage of time.
+(For more information, see the [ Test Schedulers section later](#test-schedulers) and there's also a whole [testing chapter](16_TestingRx.md) coming up.)

 Notice that all three `IScheduler.Schedule` methods require a callback.
 A scheduler will invoke this at the time and in the context that it chooses.
 A scheduler callback takes another `IScheduler` as its first argument.
 This is used in scenarios where repetitive invocation is required, as we'll see later.